Geometry of the moduli space of $n$-pointed K3 surfaces of genus 11: Parameter spaces of flags and degeneration to projective cones

-over an open set is a $\hbox{PGL}(g+1)$-bundle.
-Let $\hbox{\textbf{Hilb}}_g$ be the component of the Hilbert scheme of curves on $\pp^g$ whose general point parameterizes canonical curves lying on an hyperplane of $\pp^g$.
-The quotient
+This map is, over an open set, a $\hbox{PGL}(g+1)$-bundle.
+Let $\hbox{\textbf{Hilb}}_g$ be the component of the Hilbert scheme of curves on $\pp^g$ whose general point parameterizes canonical curves lying on a hyperplane of $\pp^g$.
+The quotient, defined on the open locus of nodal curves,